imruljubair/byhand/README.md

 opening the Explainer to keep the model visible and place the same interactive explainer on the right, or below the model on narrow screens.
 It opens directly in a browser without a web server or external dependencies.

+When `--step` is omitted for Excel, the workbook includes all model operations.
+Pass `--step N` to stop at a particular operation.
+The workbook uses named ranges and native formulas such as `MMULT`, so calculated outputs flow into later operations instead of being redrawn as disconnected examples.

 ## Update